Structures

 }

-With dataframes, we speak of “partitions” instead of “chunks”.
+With tables, we speak of “partitions” instead of “chunks”.
 There are a couple important distinctions.
 We always know the size of chunk before we ask for it, but we will not know the number of rows in a partition until we actually read it and enumerate them.
-Therefore, we cannot slice into dataframes the same way that we can slice in to arrays.
+Therefore, we cannot slice into table the same way that we can slice in to arrays.
 We can ask for a subset of the columns, and we can fetch partitions one at a time in any order, but we cannot make requests like “rows 100-200”.
 (Dask has the same limitation, for the same reason.)

-$ http :8000/node/metadata/long_table | jq .data.attributes.structure
+$ http :8000/api/v1/metadata/long_table | jq .data.attributes.structure

 {